Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

 1949 - The J. Gregory Poole Lake House I on Carolina Lake off of Poole Road, Raleigh NC.
 Designed with Milton Small.
 This was part of a larger Poole family farm which is now Oakwood Historical Park.
 The house in that park is their former main residence.
 When they relocated to Cowper Drive in the Hayes Barton neighborhood, this farm remained a family property.
 Gregory Poole Jr. and his father used their company earthmoving equipment to build the lake.
 The father commissioned Matsumoto and Small to design a one-bedroom, 1500 square foot house with lots of glass, sliding doors, and a flat roof.
-Gregory Jr. went to Plymouth NC and retrieved heart pine timbers from a bridge that had been demolished along with quarried Wake County stone.
+Gregory Jr. went to Plymouth NC and retrieved heart pine timbers from a bridge that had been destroyed along with quarried Wake County stone.

 The lake and lake house was a weekend retreat for the family until the property was sold, first to a company called Dickerson, Inc and then to local developer Judd Ammons.
 Ammons developed commercial lots but the remote location of the lake house subjected it to repeated theft and vandalism, including shotgun blasts.
-Before being demolished in the early 1990s, Poole retrieved the heart pine timbers once again for reuse for a project in Wake Forest.
+Before being destroyed in the early 1990s, Poole retrieved the heart pine timbers once again for reuse for a project in Wake Forest.
 Unfortunately, those timbers were later stolen.

 Matsumoto also designed the Gregory Poole Equipment headquarters in 1954; everything except Poole's personal office and the Japanese gardens has been altered; a house for Gregory Poole; a house for Poole's daughter Jean; and a second Poole cabin.
 See entries below.